calaldees/blog/musings/gunToTheHead.md

 If you're asking about the most basic foundation steps of starting the assignment less than a week before the deadline then you've failed.
 You can't build skills that quickly.

 So begins the flurry of 3am emails about basic stuff the day before the deadline.
-Coupled with the snide remarks in these emails about not wanting any comments to suggest that attempting the task this late is to be frowned upon.
-(There is a healthy undertone of "If you don't help me know I will use this to proclaim that you haven't supported me")
+The messages are coupled with the snide remarks and a tone that preempt possible comments to suggest that attempting the task this late is being frowned upon.
+(There is a healthy undertone of "If you don't help me now I will use this to proclaim that you haven't supported me as weapon")
-A surge of requests for 1 week extensions (you they have had 4 months to do this and apparently another week will change that).
+A surge of requests for 2 week extensions (they have had 4 months to do this and apparently another week will change that).

 The joke scenario is now no longer a joke